eanurku/Spring/SpringMvc4ByBryan/02_springmvc4-webapp-event-tracker-with-EnableWebMvc-Annotation/Readme.md

     </dependencies>
 `

-3. @EnableWebMvc enables a java class to be  equaivalent to spring app-context.xml config
+3. @EnableWebMvc enables a java class to be  equivalent to spring app-context.xml config
-4. configuring a webapp using @Configuration,@EnableWebMvc  as alternative to using web.xml `
+4. configuring a webapp using @Configuration,@EnableWebMvc  as alternative to using app-context.xml `
 @Configuration
 @EnableWebMvc